pivotal/docs-platform-automation/docs/pipeline-design/variables.md

 could not execute "interpolate": Expected to find variables: ((missing-value))
 ```

+!!! info
+    If you are using an additional credential manager, such as credhub, you can set the flag
+    `--skip-missing` to your `om interpolate` call to allow parameterized variables to
+    still be present in your config after interpolation, to be later filled in by
+    interpolating with your credential manager.

 ## Why use variables if you're already using a secrets manager?
 [secrets handling] requires that all parameterized values be included in your secrets manager (i.e. credhub).
 Because of this, vars files and secrets handling have to be used a little differently.